 - siniec (m.), bruise

 You have encountered the phrase do swej żony (unto his wife) before; now, in the current verse, you find the plural equivalent do swych żon (unto his wives).
 Do is followed by the genitive in both.
 Reminder: you can consult the declension of Polish possessive pronouns here.
-Ady and Silli are also in genitive form.
+Ady and Silli are also in the genitive (their nominative forms are Ada and Silla).

 Słuchajcie is the second-person plural imperative form.
 You read: słuchajcie, co wam powiem (listen to what I shall say to you), żony Lameka (wives of Lamech).
 You will recall that the perfective verb powiedzieć means to say, to tell, first encountered in Rdz 2:23.
-Wam is the dative form of wy.
+Wam (unto you) is the dative form of wy (you).

 You find another second-person plural imperative in nastawcie.
 You read: nastawcie ucha na moje słowa (direct your ears unto my words; that is, listen to what I shall say).
 You first encountered the neuter słowo (word) in Rdz 1:22.